Chandler82626/MyGenome/README.md

 <details>
   <summary>
-    16)Using RNAseq Data to Confirm Gene Predictions
+    16) Using RNAseq Data to Confirm Gene Predictions
   </summary>
   Change directory into RNAseq